 While the Teal Pumpkin Project recommends you to have non-food treats to hand out on Halloween night, I also like to stock up on allergy-friendly candies, too.
 Two companies make this possible, Free2Be Foods and Enjoy Life.

-If you want to offer regular and allergy-friendly treats, keep the treats in separate containers (i.e. do not mingle them or have the allergy friendly treats touch the regular candies).
+If you want to offer regular and allergy-friendly treats, keep the two types of treats in separate containers (i.e. do not mingle them or have the allergy friendly treats touch the regular candies).
 When a trick-or-treater stops by, you can offer them the regular candy or a non-food or allergy-friendly treat.

 You’re all set and ready for trick-or-treaters this year.
-Pat yourself on the back for being the most inclusive household on the block.
-Our children suffering from food allergies appreciate it.
-Way to go!!
+Pat yourself on the back for being the most inclusive household on the block!